V2 Integrator API

 The authorization is valid for 10 minutes.
 If the user takes longer to

-sign — or any balance check fails at stage 2 — the integrator must restart
+sign — or a balance check fails at stage 2 — restart the flow by calling

 single authorization withdraws a set of assets from one chain to one